Task #235: Miscellaneous version 1.6 issues & tasks

 Support setting and using x/y position information of the VDC chambers

-Updated by Ole Hansen about 5 years ago
+Updated by Ole Hansen over 5 years ago

 - Status changed from New to Closed